 In 2016, our industry leading position on animal welfare issues was recognised by our inclusion in Fortune’s Change the World list of 50 companies that have had a positive social impact through activities that are part of their core business strategy.
 This coincided with our commitment to source 100% cage free eggs globally by 2025.

 Our US business picked up a further two awards in the same year with a 2016 CiWF Good Egg Award and a 2016 Henry Spira Award for Humane Corporate Progress to mark their commitment to cage free eggs.

-In addition to the various third-party animal welfare certification schemes that we source products against, we are looking to develop our monitoring processes by introducing targeted, risk-based compliance audits on our animal welfare standards over the next 12-18 months.
+In addition to the various third-party animal welfare certification schemes that we source products against, we are looking to develop our monitoring processes by introducing targeted, risk-based compliance audits on our animal welfare standards over the next six months.

 Where non-compliances are identified through either audit or ‘Speak-Up’ (our Group-wide programme which enables suppliers to confidentially raise concerns over unethical or inhumane actions or behaviour), they will be fully investigated and where possible remedied.
 Repeat breaches or those that cannot be remedied will result in the immediate termination of the relevant supplier.

 We have recently engaged with a global technology partner, to support our progress in raising standards of farm animal welfare practices across the industry through the implementation of innovative product origin testing technology.
 Designed to verify geographical origin and ultimately the authenticity of other attributes such as the higher-welfare standards of the products we source, this technology will provide improved visibility of our supply chain.
-We are also in dialogue with global peer organisations, with a view to participating in an industry-wide Global Collaboration on Animal Welfare.